-- VNP6 We are better able to identify opportunities to improve energy efficiency by using high efficiency <MEx> because of our previous experience with the performance of energy efficient equipment installed through energy efficiency programs, and what we learned through working with <COMPANY>. - 0 Agree
+- VNP6 We are better able to identify opportunities to improve energy efficiency by using high efficiency <MEx> because of our previous experience with the performance of energy efficient equipment installed through energy efficiency programs, and what we learned through working with <COMPANY>.

+- 0 Agree

-Disagree
+- 1 Disagree

-- VNP7 We are more likely to discuss energy efficient options with all of our customers when developing project plans for <MEx> because of our previous experience with the performance of energy efficient equipment installed through energy efficiency programs, and - 0 Agree - 1 Disagree - VNP8 Please describe what impact, if any, the PROGRAM had on your decision to specify or install energy efficient MEx outside of the program.
+- VNP7 We are more likely to discuss energy efficient options with all of our customers when developing project plans for <MEx> because of our previous experience with the performance of energy efficient equipment installed through energy efficiency programs, and what we learned through working with <COMPANY>.

+- 0 Agree

+- 1 Disagree

+- VNP8 Please describe what impact, if any, the <PROGRAM> had on your decision to specify or install energy efficient <MEx> outside of the program.